sumnerevans/sumnerevans.com/content/posts/travel/2022-mexico-city-retreat/index.md

 The retreat was a great opportunity to foster relationships across the team and remember that we are all working towards the common goal of making the best damn chat app in the world.
-We are at the beginning of something great and I'm excited to see where it goes from here.
+We are at the beginning of something great and I'm excited to see what we can accomplish as a team!